isontheline/pro.webssh.net/documentation/src/docs/index.md

     [Enroll to Beta Releases](/documentation/becoming-external-tester/) and reach the stars :sparkles:

-## Privacy Policy
-WebSSH has been created with Privacy and Security in mind.
-We don't collect any data at all, period!

-Latest version (2024-01-06) of our Privacy Policy is available [here](/documentation/legal/privacy-policy/).

 ## What about the name?
 The name sounds weird?
 Think twice!
 WebSSH is a NATIVE and LOCAL SysAdmin Toolbox with Privacy and Security in mind which ensure that no data will leave your device outside your own secure servers.